sourcegraph/about/blogposts/jp-robinson-of-nytimes-on-go-kit-gizmo-and-marvin.md

 As time goes on, gizmo's packages are starting to look more and more like Go kit's.
 More and more of their developers are using Go kit.

-Just open-sourced github.com/NYTimes/marvin, a go-kit HTTP server for the App Engine Standard Environment.
+Just open sourced github.com/NYTimes/marvin, a go-kit HTTP server for the App Engine Standard Environment.
 Similar to gizmo, tries to give you a composed framework for what a web server looks like.